Azathothas/Stars/README.md

 - [garywill/linux-router](https://github.com/garywill/linux-router) – Set Linux as router in one command.
 Support Internet sharing, redsocks, Wifi hotspot, IPv6.
 Can also be used for routing VM/containers 🛰️ (也欢迎关注B站 https://space.bilibili.com/2123686105 )
 - [getnf/getnf](https://github.com/getnf/getnf) – A better way to install Nerd Fonts
 - [gh2o/bash_tls](https://github.com/gh2o/bash_tls) – A minimal TLS 1.2 client implementation in a pure Bash script
+- [git5loxosec/rMETAshell](https://github.com/git5loxosec/rMETAshell) – rMETAshell takes a shell command and an image, video or text file as input.
+It then injects the command into the file using metadata comments.
+After injection, it generates a one-liner execution method for retrieving and executing the injected command from a remote location.
 - [gitwatch/gitwatch](https://github.com/gitwatch/gitwatch) – Watch a file or folder and automatically commit changes to a git repo easily.
 - [gpakosz/.tmux](https://github.com/gpakosz/.tmux) – 🇫🇷 Oh my tmux!
 My self-contained, pretty & versatile tmux configuration made with ❤️
 - [gsauthof/dracut-sshd](https://github.com/gsauthof/dracut-sshd) – Provide SSH access to initramfs early user space on Fedora and other systems that use Dracut